Fiveable

 5. Evaluating the purchase afterward

 This process leads to better-fit decisions, but it's not free.
-It costs time, effort, and sometimes money (think of paying for a Carfax report).
+It costs time and effort, including the time spent gathering information.
 Those are real costs of decision-making.

 Habitual or routine decisions

 A useful way to think about it: would you spend an hour researching a $4 coffee?
 Probably not.
-Would you spend ten hours researching a $20,000 car?
+Would you spend hours researching a major purchase like a car?
 Definitely.
 Consumers naturally match the depth of their decision-making to what's at stake.

 Personal Factors That Shape Buying